Let’s talk nutrition! This topic can get dogmatic quickly – but that is not the conversation I wanna have:

 To get a feeling for what your body needs and the knowledge where everything can be found, tracking macros is a great starter tool!

-Therefore, I think everyone should begin by tracking his intake for a few months via MyFitnessPal.
+Therefore, I think everyone should begin by tracking his macronutrients for a few months via MyFitnessPal.
 A few months later that is second nature.
 After that, you should decide if you wanna stick with it or take your knowledge into action and use it to eat intuitively.

 I tracked for 2 years and stopped it over a year ago.
 I noticed me slipping into an eating disorder – binge eating.
 Because of that, I made the hard decision and threw my compulsive and destructive tracking habits out of the window.
 Now I eat intuitive.

 But don’t fear away because of that story.
 For many tracking is a great tool!

 Especially if you avoid whole groups of foods, undersupplies aren’t uncommon.
 Not to say that these deficiencies should be avoided if your goal is to eat holistically healthy.
 Examples would be vegans and B12, or carnivores and nearly everything…

 Most of the other substances aren’t well researched, or well-known of marketing-scam.
 Nearly every few months new substances with mind-blowing effects are discovered and can be sold just to you for a special price.
 Some of these world-changing supplements are BCAAs, EAAs, testosterone booster and penis enlarger pills.
 Save your money on them!